pas-audio-server/pas-core/README.md

 # pas
 Perry's audio server

+## Latest Development Highlight

+The pas server is nearly all converted to Google Proto Buffers.
+This is how the pas server will converse with user facing servers / clients.
+This is an important milestone as real web clients can now be written.

 ## Sponsors

-AUDIO DAC MAKERS - I NEED MORE DACS TO FIND OUT HOW MANY CONCURRENT STREAMS CAN BE SUPPORTED ON A GIVEN CLASS OF MACHINE.
+**AUDIO DAC MAKERS - WE NEED MORE DACS TO FIND OUT HOW MANY CONCURRENT STREAMS CAN BE SUPPORTED ON A GIVEN CLASS OF MACHINE.
 I AM SEEKING SPONSORS TO PROVIDE ONE OR MORE OF THEIR USB DAC PRODUCTS.
-SPONSORS GET:
+SPONSORS GET:**
-1. Promoted here.
+1. **Promoted here.**
-2. Ceritification as being pas compatible (and pas will be YUGE!)
+2. **Ceritification as being pas compatible (and pas will be YUGE!)**
+3. **Our thanks!**

 PLEASE CONTACT ME IF INTERESTED, USING MY LINKEDIN ACCOUNT (SEE "This is me" BELOW).